Is your WordPress website loading as fast as it could be? Speed is vital for keeping visitors happy and ranking high in search results.

 First, you can visit the KeyCDN Tools’ HTTP/2 Test page and enter your website’s URL.
 This free online tool will then tell you whether your website supports HTTP/2.

-Another more effective way to check if your website serves pages on HTTP/2 is using the Chrome developer tools.
+Another effective way to check if your website serves pages on HTTP/2 is using the standard Chrome Developer tools.

 Simply open a new browser window in Google Chrome and visit your website.
-After that, open a new browser tab and enter the chrome://net-export URL in the address bar.
+Then, right-click anywhere on the page and select ‘Inspect’ to open the developer tools.

 Frequently Asked Questions About HTTP/2 and WordPress